xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 Add-ons are splited software, an `agent` part is installed on the monitored host waiting for a gathering query & an executable file is on the nagios server to communicate with the agent api.

 Those add-ons often use tokens or passwords to verify the authenticity of the nagios server.

-Biggest add-ons are maintain by the community of Nagios users to keep gathering their services as they need to.

 From the Nagios server side, the add-ons will be used as executable files like plugins are.